NyagaM/DASVA/README.md

 # DASVA
-A nextflow pipeline for Diploid Assembly and Structural Variation calling with Annotation.
+This is nextflow pipeline for Diploid Assembly and Structural Variation calling with Annotation (DASVA).